 Our Faculty and Staff are the heart of our community.
 Staff will mirror and model the core values of our school by fostering their curiosity, critical thinking, intentionality, open dialogue, and good humor.

-The Terra Marin School & Camp Earth Education Department is looking for bright, enthusiastic, and dedicated earth education instructors interested in either short (spring or summer break) or long-term (year-round) mentoring positions at our school.
+Terra Marin School is looking for bright, enthusiastic, and dedicated earth education instructors interested in either short (spring or summer break) or long-term (year-round) mentoring positions at our school.
 Currently, we are seeking to fill the following positions:

-Counselors for one week of training and eight weeks of summer camp.
-Summer training begins June 6-17, and camps start June 20, 2022 and run until August 12, 2022.
+Summer Counselors for one week of training and eight weeks of summer camp.
+Summer training begins June 12-16, and camps start June 19, 2023 and run until August 11, 2023.

 Locations - Earth Educators will mentor in several different locations throughout the camp session or school year to include, but not be limited to: